Pensacola State College - Master Teacher Seminar

 Information on what to bring and what to expect will be included in your participant package.

 The CostThe cost of the seminar is $1,200 and is all inclusive.
 This fee covers the total cost of tuition, a private suite at the Homewood Suites by Hilton and all meals for the seminar.
-The deadline for registration is April 1.
+The deadline for registration has been extended until May 30.
 Online registration is available at pensacolastate.edu/masterteacher.
 Full non-refundable payment of $1,200 is due upon notification of acceptance.

 For more information and to access the online registration form, email email@example.com